 impose remediation, probation, suspension, or dismissal based on their findings

-• The GP-CAPS chairperson reports the Committee’s findings and decisions, in writing, to the student, the program director and the Vice Dean for Education and Academic Affairs (dean designee for School of Medicine) or, for students in the Pharmaceutical & Pharmacological Sciences pathway, the Dean of Pharmacy.
+• The GP-CAPS chairperson reports the Committee’s findings and decisions, in writing, to the student, the program director and in the case of recommendations for dismissal, the Vice Dean for Education and Academic Affairs (dean designee for School of Medicine) or, for students in the Pharmaceutical & Pharmacological Sciences pathway, the Dean of Pharmacy.
 The Vice Dean for Education and Academic Affairs (dean designee for School of Medicine) adjudicates all matters pertaining to M.D./Ph.D. students, regardless of the graduate program.

 Appeals Policy